 24. Surf and kitesurf, great activities to do in Tenerife

-If you are into surfing and kitesurfing, you will love Tenerife.
+If you are into surfing or kitesurfing, you will love Tenerife.
 You can do these sports throughout the year because there are wind and waves all the time.
 You won’t have to waste time waiting for the perfect moment.

 Moreover, you can choose the terrain, since you have at your disposal beaches of fine sand, volcanic rock, with reefs….
 If you’re looking for strong waves, you will have to go north, while in the south, you’ll find a calmer tide.